SummaryRead the full fact sheet

 Preventing exposure to triggers

-For some people with asthma, ongoing exposure to triggers can cause continued inflammation and excess mucus production in the airways, and can make a person’s asthma worse.
+For some people with asthma, ongoing exposure to can cause continued inflammation and excess mucus production in the airways, and can make a person’s asthma worse.
+Ongoing exposure can lead to more severe asthma and irreversible airway damage.
 Where possible, workplaces should avoid using substances that can trigger asthma.
 This can be achieved by no longer using the substance or substituting it for one that is less hazardous to the person’s health.

 Where removal of the workplace trigger is not possible, reducing exposure by using local exhaust ventilation systems or Australian Standards approved respiratory protection devices can also help exposure to triggers.
 The employer and employee should work together to develop strategies to reduce exposure to triggers and irritants in the workplace.